amirongit/notecode/elasticsearchInAction.md

 - enables full text search
 ### Relevancy
 #### Relevancy Score
-- positive floating-point number indicating how relevant results are to query
+- positive floating point number indicating how relevant results are to query
 - alternative to binary matching logic
 #### Relevancy Algorithms
 - configured per field
     - TF-IDF
-        - term frequency
-            - number of times the search word appears in an specific field of a document
+        - term frequency: number of times the search word appears in an specific field of a document
-        - inverse document frequency
-            - number of times the search word appears across the whole set of documents
+        - inverse document frequency: number of times the search word appears across the whole set of documents
         - assignes weight terms based on their TF & IDF
         - terms with more TF & less IDF are considered to be more relevant
     - BM25 (Best Matching 25) (default)